 Whitehall Mill is a mixed-use redevelopment of an historic mill located on the Jones Falls in Baltimore, Maryland.
 Featuring a restaurant, market, apartments and office space—the development creates a model Maryland sustainable community and modern work-and-live site.
-The result will be a vibrant center where people can work, live, dine and shop.
+The result is a vibrant center where people work, live, dine and shop.

 Adjacent to many residential neighborhoods and minutes north of downtown Baltimore by car, Whitehall Mill is near Falls Road and the main avenue in Hampden.
 Also accessible is I-83, a major travel route north and south.

 The level of chef talent, local purveyors and notable producers at Whitehall is unbelievable," says David Tufaro, Developer, Terra Nova Ventures.

 We've preserved the historical characteristics of this cotton mill building and added new loft-style apartments to create a truly one-of-a-kind home for the 21st century.

 Whitehall Food Market is a sprawling 18,000 square foot food market and private event space.
 A full-service restaurant in the site’s original boiler room features mezzanine seating and large windows overlooking the Jones Falls.

 Whitehall Mill is the historic renovation of the old Clipper Mill constructed from 1865 to 1875.
 Before the construction of Clipper Mill, an old flour mill named Whitehall Flour Mill resided on the location until it was acquired by Horatio Gambril and David Carroll.
 They transformed the flour mill into a textile manufacturer as a continuing trend along the Patapsco and Jones Falls.
 Other mills surrounding the Jones Falls were slowly acquired and eventually created the Mt.
 Vernon-Woodberry Cotton Duck Company, which held a relatively large portion of the cotton manufacturing done within the United States.